Edgarcho/Galactic_Calculator/README.md

 | **Program alert user if they surpassed the average life expectancy.**|Earth Age:25|Life expectancy has be surpassed on planet Mercury|

 ### Future Additions
+Adding all the planets, including a space theme and adding a reset button.

 ## Setup/Installation Requirements